Diomedes: Book X

 Although the original purpose of this night mission was spying on the Trojans, the information given by Dolon persuaded the two friends to plan an attack upon the Thracians.
 They took the spoils and set them upon a tamarisk tree in honour of Athena.
 Then they went where Dolon had indicated, and having found the Thracian king, Diomedes let him and twelve of his soldiers pass from one kind of sleep to another; for they were all killed in their beds, while asleep.
-Meanwhile, Odysseus gathered the team of Rhesus’ horses.
+Meanwhile, Odysseus gathered the team of Rhesus' horses.
 Diomedes was wondering when to stop.
-He was planning to kill some more Thracians and stealing the chariot of the king with his armour when Athena advised him to back off for some other god may warn the Trojans.
+He was planning to kill more Thracians and steal the chariot of the king with his armour when Athena advised him to retire, lest some other god might warn the Trojans.

 This first night mission demonstrates another side of these two kings where they employed stealth and treachery along with might and bravery.
 In Book XIII, Idomeneus praises Meriones and claims the best warriors do in fact excel in both types of warfare, 'lokhos' (ambush) and 'polemos' (open battle).
-Idomeneus’ words portray ambush, "the place where the merit of men most shines through, where the coward and the resolute man are revealed", as type of warfare only for the bravest.
+Idomeneus' words portray ambush, "the place where the merit of men most shines through, where the coward and the resolute man are revealed", as a type of warfare only for the bravest.

 The first night mission also fulfills one of the prophecies required for the fall of Troy: that Troy will not fall while the horses of Rhesus feed upon its plains.
 According to another version of the story, it had been foretold by an oracle that if the stallions of Rhesus were ever to drink from the river Scamander, which cuts across the Trojan plain, then the city of Troy would never fall.
 The Achaeans never allowed the horses to drink from that river for all of them were stolen by Diomedes and Odysseus shortly after their arrival.
 In a different story (attributed to Pindar), Rhesus fights so well against the Achaeans that Hera sends Odysseus and Diomedes to kill him secretly at night.
 Another version (Virgil and Servius) says that Rhesus was given an oracle that claims he will be invincible after he and his horses drink from the Scamander.
 In all these versions, killing Rhesus by Diomedes was instrumental for the victory.
 The horses of Rhesus were given to king Diomedes.

-According to some scholars, the rest of Thracians, deprived of their king, left Troy to return to their kingdom.
-This was another bonus of the night mission.
+According to some scholars, the remaining Thracians, deprived of their king, left Troy to return to their kingdom.
+This was another outcome of the night mission favorable to the Achaeans.